-"Not A Paramilitary."
+'Not A Paramilitary.'
 Inside A Washington Militia's Efforts To Go Mainstream

 "There was an open line of communication, historically," McMinimee said.
 "But that kind of went down in a ball of flames courtesy of some of the choices they made."

-The talks began as a security measure to reassure one another – two armed groups on opposite sides of the political spectrum – that there would be no friction if they were in the same area.
+The talks began as a security measure to reassure each other – two armed groups on opposite sides of the political spectrum – that there would be no friction if they were in the same area.
 But, both camps said, the dialogue eventually deepened and they broached ideology.

-They found common ground on the Second Amendment, but fought over some of the company Marshall kept.
+They found common ground on the Second Amendment but fought over some of the company Marshall kept.
 Namely, far-right figures known for espousing white nationalism and hatred of Muslims and Jews.

-"The conversation was, 'Do you really want to be affiliated with that?'"
-McMinimee said.
-"Because you say you aren't racist but when you stand next to a racist, that makes it really hard for us to believe you."
+"The conversation was, 'Do you really want to be affiliated with that?' " McMinimee said.
+"Because you say you aren't racist, but when you stand next to a racist, that makes it really hard for us to believe you."

 There were other concerns, too.
 The leftists sometimes joke that their "blogging hands" get tired from chronicling all the dog-whistle racism and anti-Semitism that crops up on the Washington Three Percent's social media accounts.
 And then there was Marshall's appearance on Infowars, the conspiracy-peddling outlet McMinimee called "pure tinfoil hat."